 Generally, base saturation was moderate to high in most horizons, particularly in Pedon 2, indicating that a reasonable proportion of the exchange sites were occupied by nutrient bases.
 However, horizons with higher exchangeable acidity recorded lower base saturation, reflecting the displacement of base cations by acidic cations.
 These results suggest that the soils are of low to moderate fertility status, with Pedon 2 surface horizons being comparatively more fertile than those of Pedons 1 and 3.
-To enhance crop productivity, management practices such as liming to correct soil acidity, judicious application of phosphorus fertilizers, and potassium supplementation are recommended.
+To enhance crop productivity, management practices such as liming to correct soil acidity, judicious application of P fertilizers, and K supplementation are recommended.
 In addition, increasing organic matter input through residue retention and the use of organic amendments would improve nutrient availability, especially in the more leached horizons.

 Table 4.
 Chemical Characteristics of Soils in the Study Area